hexops/vecty/example/README.md

 Vecty fully supports two major Go <-> Web compilers thanks to its minimal dependencies:

-- Go 1.12+ WebAssembly support
+- Go 1.14+ WebAssembly support
 - [GopherJS](https://github.com/gopherjs/gopherjs) (Go to JavaScript transpiler)

-If you are just getting started, we suggest using the Go 1.12+ WebAssembly support.
+If you are just getting started, we suggest using the Go 1.14+ WebAssembly support.

-## Go 1.12+ WebAssembly support
+## Go 1.14+ WebAssembly support

-Vecty requires Go 1.12+ as it makes use of [synchronous callback support](https://go-review.googlesource.com/c/go/+/142004) which is not present in earlier versions of Go. **Ensure you are running Go 1.12 or higher.**
+**Ensure you are running Go 1.14 or higher.** Vecty requires Go 1.14+ as it makes use of improvements to the `syscall/js` package which are not present in earlier versions of Go.

 ### Running examples

 The easiest way to run the examples as WebAssembly is via [`wasmserve`](https://github.com/hajimehoshi/wasmserve).

-Install it (**using Go 1.12+**):
+Install it (**using Go 1.14+**):

 ```bash
 go get -u github.com/hajimehoshi/wasmserve